NohaelKa/NileLangu_Lessons_EgAr_Cop_Hiero/README.md

 # NileLangu Lesson Plan for Egyptian Arabic, Heiroglyphic and Coptic
-Nilelangu is a language learning app available on the android store for free.
+Nilelangu is a language learning app available on Google Play store.